 From Islamic Source Documents: Qur’an and Hadith

 In addition to the prohibitions against intoxicating beverages, blood and certain meat, Muhammad is cited in the hadiths as having forbidden eating from gold or silver plates or drinking from gold or silver vessels, although some hadiths mention only silver containers.
 Muslims will eat and drink out of gold and silver in the afterlife, after death, but those who drink from silver vessels in this life will not do so in the next life.
-(Editor’s note: Similar statements are cited on a previous page, Intoxicating Beverages, concerning those who drink wine and who may be denied wine in Paradise.)
+(Editor’s note: Similar statements are cited on a previous page, Intoxicating Beverages, concerning those who drink wine and who may be denied wine in Paradise.
+Also, those who wear silk will be denied it in Paradise.)
 Muhammad is quoted in the hadiths as saying that people will eat and drink in Paradise but their food and drink will be excreted through belching and sweat, which will be like musk, with no urinating, defecating, spitting or mucous secretions.

 Reliance of the Traveller says that if there is enough gold or silver in a container to collect by heating it, then the container cannot be acquired by a Muslim or used for eating, drinking or purification of impure things.
 A vessel repaired with gold solder is prohibited for use; it is permissible to use one that has been repaired with silver solder, but if much silver solder was used for decoration, then use of the vessel is prohibited.
 However, vessels made out of precious gems, like rubies or emeralds, are permitted even though those with gold or silver are not.